 Marc graduated with honors from Case Western Reserve University, and received his law degree from Emory University’s School of Law.

-Sweet was a staff attorney at the Center for Health and Homeland Security and advised Maryland state agencies on legal and policy issues involved with preparing for and responding to catastrophic health emergencies from 2005-07.
-In 2006, she was the public health legal instructor at a NATO Security Through Science Advanced Study Institute course held in Macedonia that focused on “Strengthening Public Health Preparedness for Chemical, Biological, and Radiological Threats.”
+From 2005 – 07, Sweet was a staff attorney at the Center for Health and Homeland Security and advised Maryland state agencies on legal and policy issues involved with preparing for and responding to catastrophic health emergencies.
+In 2006, she served as a public health legal instructor at a NATO Security Through Science Advanced Study Institute course held in Macedonia on “Strengthening Public Health Preparedness for Chemical, Biological, and Radiological Threats.”
 Prior to getting involved in homeland security, Sweet spent three years in private legal practice at a litigation firm in Baltimore.

 Sweet received her B.A. from the University of Wisconsin-Madison and her J.D., with a concentration in health law, from the University of Maryland School of Law.